puffyCid/artemis-api/artemis-docs/docs/Contributing/Daemon/collections.md

 Uploads are multipart uploads and will have a random UUID assigned as the filename.

 When the collection is completed, artemis will send two final requests to signify the end of the collection:
-- Artemis will upload a `<uuid>.log` file that contains artemis logging information related to the collection.
+- Artemis will upload a `artemis_<uuid>.jsonl` log that contains artemis logging information related to the collection.
-- Artemis will upload a `status_<hostname>.log` file that contains an artifact mapping to the UUID filenames that were uploaded.
-The artifact name can also be found in the uploaded JSONL data

 The final request will have the header:
 - x-artemis-collection-complete: Boolean value indicating the collection is done and no more uploads associated with the collection ID will happen.